TheSOV/ASL-Alphabets-DeepLearning-vs-ClassicComputerVision/README.md

 # Real-time-detection-of-ASL-Alphabets
 ### Project Description:

-Make a comparation of the performance of Classical Computer Vision vs Deep Learning in signs recognition.
+Comparation of the performance of Classical Computer Vision vs Deep Learning in signs recognition.
-### Objective:

-In this project, a deep learning model is built to alleviate the above problem a bit.
-Deep learning and convolutional neural networks is used to build a model that can recognize the American Sign Language alphabets with decent enough accuracy.

 ### Dataset: